 Aim to exercise more, too, as physical activity also burns off some cholesterol as fuel to significantly lower a raised cholesterol level.
 Even better, exercise improves the balance between HDL and LDL-cholesterol, as well as having beneficial effects on blood pressure.

 Aim for at least 30 minutes – and preferably 60 minutes – brisk walking on most days.
-Getting a pedometer and aiming for 10,000 steps a day is an excellent goal.
+Using a pedometer or fitness tracker and aiming for 10,000 steps a day is an excellent goal.

-If you’ve found success in lowering your cholesterol levels – with or without medication, please share your comments below for the benefit of other readers.
-If you found this feature helpful, please share it on your social media, too.
+If you’ve found success in lowering your cholesterol levels – with or without medication, please share your experience via the comments below.

 If your blood pressure is raised, self-monitoring is key to maintaining good control.